Ways to Talk about Disappointment in English

 That’s too bad!

-- It’s too bad you couldn’t come with us to the party.
+- It’s too bad you couldn’t join us at the party.
 We had a whale of a time!

 I was looking forward to it, but…

-- I was really looking forward to our holiday, but when we got there I got measles and had to stay in quarantine all the time.
+- I was really looking forward to our holiday, but when we got there, I got measles and had to stay in quarantine the whole time.

 Something promises more than it delivers